 She JUST finished post on a webseries, “Whatta Lark”, that pairs a quiet, introverted woman with the fiercest and most loveliest of Drag Queens.
 The trailer can be seen on this website.

 America is shopping a sci-fi action proof of concept called ALT.
 As well as one exploring how to move on after domestic violence set in a superhero universe called “Fight or Flight”.
-Her short “Protectress”, Xena inspired Fantasy, soon doing the festival circuit, was the ultimate experience in female empowerment both in story and behind the camera.
-Her short “Just In Time”, a film that is Jumanji meets Quantum Leap is just now starting it’s festival circuit and won Best Director at the Broad Humor Film Festival.
+Her short “Protectress”, Xena inspired Fantasy, winner of Best Action and Best Fantasy so far on the festival circuit, was the ultimate experience in female empowerment both in story and behind the camera.
+Her short “Just In Time”, a film that is Jumanji meets Quantum Leap is also just now starting it’s festival circuit and won Best Director at the Broad Humor Film Festival.
 And a proof of concept based on a dream she had called [selection], is currently in development with Madhouse Entertainment & Cantina Creative.

 She is a proud founder on The Chimaera Project, a non-profit which gives opportunities to women in the media arts (www.chimaeraproject.org).

 When America’s not kicking the crap out of Super-Heroes that support the Superhuman Registration Act, jumping off buildings, teaching actors how to fight or setting herself on fire, she enjoys telling stories, sipping herbal tea and sharpening her pair of Sai.